Pandemic preparedness panel slams collective failure to heed warnings

 This year’s report - entitled “A World in Disorder” - said world leaders had never before “been so clearly forewarned of the dangers of a devastating pandemic”, and yet they had failed to take adequate action.

+“Tragically and catastrophically, we have seen our worst fears realised,” Brundtland told a media briefing on Monday.
+“The impact of COVID-19 is even worse than we anticipated.”

-The COVID-19 pandemic has exposed “a collective failure to take pandemic prevention, preparedness and response seriously and prioritize it accordingly”, it said.
+The COVID-19 pandemic has exposed “a collective failure to take pandemic prevention, preparedness and response seriously and prioritize it accordingly”, the report said.

 “Pathogens thrive in disruption and disorder.
 COVID-19 has proven the point.”